-The deadline for applications is June 1 of each year.
-Applications received after that time may be accepted on a space-available basis.
+The deadline for applications is June 1st of each year.
+Applications received after that time will be accepted on a space-available basis.

 Application essay questions provide an opportunity for the Admissions Committee members to form an impression about the applicant and his or her interests and background related to health care.
 Interviews are required for the midwifery education program and may be conducted by telephone or in person.

-Applicants to the program are required to have a high school diploma or GED or to have successfully completed classes at a regionally accredited college or university as evidenced by an official transcript sent directly from the institution to Nizhoni Institute of Midwifery.
+Applicants to the program are required to have a high school diploma, GED, or a degree from a regionally accredited college or university as evidenced by an official transcript sent directly from the institution to Nizhoni Institute of Midwifery.
 Homeschooled students are accepted to the Nizhoni program and should contact the school directly for information regarding submission of homeschooling documentation.
 Preference is given to candidates with a baccalaureate degree or higher.
-It is recommended that students complete college-level introductory courses in anatomy and physiology and microbiology or their equivalent before entering the program or during the first year.
+It is required that students complete college-level introductory courses in anatomy, physiology, microbiology and medical terminology before entering the program.

 - Realistic assessment of stressors inherent to midwifery education and practice